BLOG

 Part B: Support the production of accessible content

-• Ensure that web content automatically produced by authoring tools are accessible.
+• Ensure that web content automatically produced by authoring tools is accessible.

 • Ensure that accessibility information is preserved during web content transformations, such as restructuring, recording, or copy-pasting content.

-Principle B.2: Authors are supported in producing accessible content
+B.2: Authors are supported in producing accessible content:

 • Ensure that users can create WCAG-conforming web content using authoring tools.

-• Guide authors in creating accessible content, such as by making accessible options prominent and including mechanisms for setting accessibility properties.
+• Guide authors in creating accessible content by making accessible options prominent and including mechanisms for setting accessibility properties.

 • Help authors manage alternative content for non-text content, such as through automated repair of text alternatives and ensuring that alternative content are editable.

-• Assist authors with accessible templates, by offering accessible template options and identifying template accessibility.
+• Assist authors with accessible templates by offering accessible options and identifying template accessibility.

 • Assist authors with accessible pre-authored content like clip art, user interface widgets, and sample videos.

-Principle B.3: Authors are supported in improving the accessibility of existing content
+B.3: Authors are supported in improving the accessibility of existing content:

 • Assist authors in repairing accessibility problems, such as by providing suggestions.

-Principle B.4: Authoring tools promote and integrate their accessibility features
+B.4: Authoring tools promote and integrate their accessibility features:

 • Ensure that authoring tools have features that support accessible content production.
-Make sure that these features are turned on by default, and either it cannot be turned off or it can be reactivated.
+These features should be turned on by default and cannot be turned off or reactivated.

 • Ensure that the documentation promotes the production of accessible content.
 This can be done by including examples of accessible authoring practices, tutorials, and an index to instructions on accessible content support features.